Charleshthomasiii/datastructures/README.md

 # datastructures
-Some of my code from my data structures assignments.
+Some of my code from my data structures projects.